 Please note that in Catalan el tió means 'the log'.
 In standard Castilian Spanish el tío means 'the uncle.'
 The accent is written over different letters.
 These two words, although they look and sound similar, are totally unrelated.

 During the Christmas period, most Spanish houses will have un portal de Belén (a Christmas Nativity Scene).
 You can say un belén for short.
 El belén can be very beautiful and elaborate.
-It is a model of the stable with la Sagrada Familia (the Holy Family of Mary, Joseph and Jesus), los pastores (the shepherds), los Reyes Magos (the Three Kings) and los animales (the animals).
+It is a model of the stable with la Sagrada Familia (the Holy Family of Mary, Joseph and Jesus), el pastor (the shepherd), el ángel (the angel), los Reyes Magos (the Three Kings) and los animales (the animals).